 The lindworm fountain (Lindwurmbrunnen) is the landmark of Klagenfurt am Wörthersee.
 In addition, the lindworm is also part of the local city arms.
 The sculpture dates back to the 16th century and refers to the foundation legend of the city.
 [German]

 The geese girl fountain (Gänsemädchenbrunnen) displays a girl with three geese.
 Its creator was the Czech sculptor Antonín Pavel Wagner.
 The fowls refer to the first site of the fountain which was the former poultry market of the city.

-It was really a cold day when I took this photo of a frozen fountain on the grounds of the Würzburg Residence (Würzburger Residenz).
-The Baroque palace which was completed in 1744 is part of the UNESCO World Heritage List.
+It was a cold day when I took this photo of a frozen fountain on the grounds of the Würzburg Residence (Würzburger Residenz).
+The Baroque palace saw its completion in 1744.
+Today, it is part of the UNESCO World Heritage List.

 This fountain in the Fährstraße is a work of the sculptor Günter Kaden.
 The artist created the basin carved from a boulder and the three bronze figures in 2003.
 The Fährstraße is situated in the city of Stralsund which is part of the world heritage site ‘Historic Centres of Stralsund and Wismar’.
 [German]